Get Started - go to homepage

 Get Started

-2. Register to events within those interfaces
+2. Register required events

-Simple interfaces
+Simple Interfaces

 protected void InitInterfacesAndSubscribeToSystemEvents()